Faculty Member and Alumnus Receive 2020 Anisfield-Wolf Book Award for Nonfiction and Poetry

 About the Gods of the Upper Air

-Gods of the Upper Air is a collection of the biographies of cultural anthropologists Franz Boas, Margaret Mead, Zora Neale Hurston and Ruth Benedict who researched the categories of race, gender, sexuality, ethnicity and nationality that our society still struggle with today.
+Gods of the Upper Air is a collection of the biographies of cultural anthropologists Franz Boas, Margaret Mead, Zora Neale Hurston and Ruth Benedict who researched the categories of race, gender, sexuality, ethnicity and nationality that our society still struggles with today.

 “It’s about a group of people who were grappling with these issues in the 1920s and 1930s by travelling to some of the most exotic places in the world to try and figure out how people very different from themselves organized society,” says King.
 “What they discovered is that how we see the world is determined not by our innards but by what happens around us, by the society and culture in which we have lived.”